 Please note: the above linked PDF is the text-readable PDF for screen readers with proper headings.
 For the inclusion of the visual gradient tables, please click here or click on the links provided in the individual images below; these PDFs may not be fully accessible, but they are text-readable/OCRed.

-In 2016 the Lis-Bibliometrics Forum commissioned the development of a set of bibliometric competencies.
-The work, sponsored by a small research grant from Elsevier Research Intelligence Division, was led by Dr Andrew Cox at the University of Sheffield, and Dr Sabrina Petersohn of the Bergische Universität Wuppertal, Germany.
+In 2016 the LIS-Bibliometrics Forum commissioned the development of a set of bibliometric competencies (2017 Model).
+The work, sponsored by a small research grant from Elsevier Research Intelligence Division, was led by Dr. Andrew Cox at the University of Sheffield, and Dr. Sabrina Petersohn of the Bergische Universität Wuppertal, Germany.
 The aim of the competency statements was to ensure that bibliometric practitioners were equipped to do their work responsibly and well.
-In particular, it was intended that the competencies should:

 The Competency Model was updated in July 2021 and includes a colour gradient to reflect the Levels and how they build upon one another.
 In particular, the 2021 competencies can help:

 - To support progression through career stages for practitioners in the field of bibliometrics

 The work underpinning the paper is available here.
 It is intended that the competencies are a living document and will be reviewed over time.
 Feedback is very welcome via the comments box below, or the Lis-Bibliometrics discussion forum

 The Competency Model for bibliometric work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Please give attribution to the authors: Barbara S Lancho Barrantes, Hannelore Vanhaverbeke, and Silvia Dobre.

 This looks great!
 Can’t wait to communicate this new model to our colleagues.
 We’ve looked at the previous one last year and am planning to do a follow-up in 2022.
 Thanks!